 As the mercury soared and the air boiled, the fauna and flora rapidly reverted to what they were during the Triassic, a geological period that ended 200 million years ago.
 The wheat fields of the temperate climes had been overrun by dense groves of towering calamites, ferns, horsetails, clubmosses, transforming them into Amazon-like rainforests on steroids.
 Darwinism dictated that creatures better adapted to a life in jungles, swamps and lakes flourished; those not, perished.
 Iguanas “perched in the windows of the office blocks and department stores.”

 Today, there’s a growing worry that rising oceans will inundate low-lying areas around the world.
-It’s now known—at least, to some—that the agent of the recent climate-change is the result of industrial and post-industrial humankind.
+It’s now known—at least, to some—that the recent climate-change is the result of the activities of humankind since the industrial and post-industrial age.
 Over time, the relentless release of greenhouse gases (those that trap heat) has taken its toll on the planet.

 His thoughts, in this regard, have shades of H.G.
 Wells.
-In “Time Machine” (1895), as the temporal tourist travels forward in time, he remarks how much hotter it was in the future than it is in his own age.
+In “Time Machine” (1895), as the temporal tourist travels forward in time, he remarks how much hotter it was in the future than it was in his own time.
 He can’t understand why that should be so, but he reasons: “It may be that the Sun was hotter or the Earth nearer the Sun.”

 The narrative of “The Drowned World,” likewise, is laden with the fiery power of the Sun and its engorgement.
 It’s no longer a “sphere,” but a “wide, expanding ellipse that fanned out across the eastern horizon like a colossal fireball.”
 It “filled the sky, turning it into an enormous blowtorch.”
 It even takes the form of an organic entity, pulsing, its “volcanic pounding” beckoning men to sail south as if it were a beautiful siren.